opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 Because we are using a Preprocessor for link localisation there are a few caveats to be aware of:

 1. Links in the same Layout Component as `<ParagldieJS>` will not be translated.
-2. Using a `{...speread}` operator on an element will cause the preprocessor to place all props on that element into one giant `{...spread}`.
+2. Using a `{...spread}` operator on an element will cause the preprocessor to place all props on that element into one giant `{...spread}`.
 If you are using proxies that may cause issues.
 3. If you are using a function-call as the value to `hreflang` the function will be called twice per render.
 If it has side-effects this may cause issues.

 ### Using messages in `+layout.svelte`